owalch/linux/README.md

-# linux
+# Oliver's stuff repo
-Usefull linux stuff
+Usefull linux and other stuff